We have a tradition of spending New Year’s with our entire family, young and old so we are always looking for New Year’s Eve Party Ideas.

 Asking each family to bring an activity or game to share or host is a fun way to change-up the party and will help the hosting family to feel like the whole party is not all on them to create.

 Don’t forget to include outdoor activities to get people moving and enjoying the fresh air…fire works at midnight can be a fun surprise for everyone!

-Moving your “mid-night” to 9 pm can allow for young children to experience the hype of New Year’s Eve.
+Moving your “mid-night” to 9 pm can allow for young children to experience the hype of New Year’s Eve Party Ideas.